RULES AND GUIDELINES FOR TKL TOURNAMENT COMPETITION

 - All competitors must wear a mouth guard and keep the mouth guard inside of their mouth during the match.

-- All competitors must wear approved polyurethane (foam type) protective gear on the hands, feet and head.
-No leather or leatherette type pads are allowed.
-Gloves with separated fingers are not allowed.
+- All competitors must wear TKL approved safety sparring gear.
+The polyurethane (dipped-foam type) protective gear on the hands, feet and head are preferred.
+Other types of sparring gear may be approved for use.
+See TKL approved sparring gear list.
 All gear must be worn appropriately.